-I am delighted to present my second Annual Report as Chairman of LSA and your Company's third report since its admission to the London Stock Exchange in March 2018.
-The last year has been one of many challenges, as the Coronavirus pandemic ("Covid-19") has affected the lives of so many people around the world.
+I am pleased to present my third Annual Report as Chairman of LSA and your Company's fourth report since its admission to the London Stock Exchange in March 2018.
+At the time of writing, after more optimistic trends were beginning to signal a decline in the impact of the Coronavirus pandemic, the Russian invasion of Ukraine, although not impacting this Company, has brought new pressures on world markets, causing loss of life and disruption for many people.